christheblog/beltway/README.md

 ## Notes

 As far as I know, there is no polynomial time algorithm to solve this problem.
-This problem has some important application in bio-informatics ... so if you discover a polynomial time algorithm, you are welcome to share it :)
+This problem has some important applications in bioinformatics for DNA sequencing ... so if you discover a polynomial algorithm, you are welcome to share it :)

+If you are interested, you can have a look at the following article : (http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.20.6172)